HasanAhmed111/Football-Sentiment-Analysis/README.md

-# ⚽ Football Sentiment Analysis & Intelligent Match Query System
+# ⚽ Football Sentiment Analysis & Intelligent Match Review System

 A comprehensive **Natural Language Processing (NLP)** project that performs sentiment analysis on football-related text using **Traditional Machine Learning, Deep Learning, and Transformer-based models**.
-The project also includes an intelligent football query system capable of retrieving match-related information from a football discussion corpus through an interactive **Streamlit dashboard**.
+The project also includes an intelligent football analysis system capable of retrieving match-related information from a football discussion corpus through an interactive **Streamlit dashboard**.

 ---